 Manually Configure /etc/hsflowd.conf

 /etc/hsflowd.conf file to set up the collectors and variables on each switch.

 /etc/hsflowd.conf and change DNSSD = on to DNSSD = off:

-Then set up your collectors and sampling rates in
+Set up your collectors and sampling rates in the

 For information on configuring various sFlow visualization tools, read this Help Center article.